m-podolski/dmaia/1-Logic-and-Proofs/1-3-Propositional-Equivalences.md

     - then the 2nd part of the condition says that q would have to be true to render the conjunction true
     - however, q is negated in the conjunction, so it will always be false

-16. Show that p ↔ q and (p ∧ q) ∨ (¬p ∧ ¬q) are logically equivalent.
+16. ❓ Show that p ↔ q and (p ∧ q) ∨ (¬p ∧ ¬q) are logically equivalent.
+    - ❎ The first of these propositions is true if and only if p and q have the same truth value.
+The second is true if and only if either p and q are both true, or p and q are both false.
+Clearly these two conditions are saying the same thing.

 17. Show that ¬(p ↔ q) and p ↔ ¬q are logically equivalent.
     - ❌ The first biconditional will be true if p and q are false and false if they are true.
 The second implies that p and q have to have different values.